garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 As time went on designers were able to do more with better technology.
 Added more character to typography.

-Francesco Griffo - Venetian Punch Cutter - 1450-1518 FIrst Italic Typefaces & Bembo.
+Francesco Griffo - Venetian Punch Cutter - 1450-1518 First Italic Typefaces & Bembo.

 William Caslon - 1693-1766 - Printed Declaration of Indepence.